Worms World Party

 Though designed to take advantage of the Dreamcast's online features, other versions exist for the Windows PC, PlayStation, Game Boy Advance, N-Gage and Gizmondo.

 The Dreamcast port is lacking in some areas, however.
 There are fewer multiplayer options in the Dreamcast version, with notable exclusions being the competitive and co-operative multiplayer missions and the Wormpot; a feature that adds up to three additional rules to multiplayer games.
-It also shares the distinction with the PlayStation version that less teams and worms are allowed on the battlefield at one time (four teams with four worms each).
+It also shares the distinction with the PlayStation version that less teams and worms are allowed on the battlefield at one time (four teams with four worms each), as well as the removal of the Longbow, Petrol Bomb, Napalm Strike, Flame Thrower and Invisibility.
 It can also take longer for computer players to make a decision.

 However, the Dreamcast port still retains a higher resolution and some of the graphical effects from the PC version, such as the debris in the background, as well as background soil shown in destroyed terrain, which the PlayStation version lacks.
 Some objects, such as crates, are still animated, though other objects like oil drums are not animated.